smartfog/fogflow/doc/en/source/k8sIntegration.rst

       #are running all the time for the deployment
       replicaCount: 1

-      serviceAccount: default
+      serviceAccount:
         #Specifies whether a service account should be created
         create: true
         #Annotations to add to the service account
         annotations: {}
         #The name of the service account to use.
         #If not set and create is true, a name is generated using the fullname template
         name: "fogflow-dns"

       #hostPath for dgraph volume mount